 More Sales Coaching Models

-The methods we've mentioned aren't even all of the coaching models you can look at for you and your team.
-Here's a few additional models (time for more acronyms!) and the breakdown of their basic methods.
+The methods we've mentioned aren't even all of the coaching models you can implement for you and your team.
+Here are a few additional models (time for more acronyms!) and the breakdown of their basic methods.

 CLEAR: Contracting, Listening, Exploring, Action, Review